 An adapted toilet at Illa Mateua Camping in l’Escala.
 Picture of Illa Mateua Camping.

-Eight campsites in Costa Brava and in the Girona Pyrenees have been interested in participating in the new seal: Cala Montjoi Camping, Salatà Camping and Nàutic Almata Camping, which are in Roses; Àmfora Camping, in Sant Pere Pescador; Illa Mateua Camping, in l’Escala; Port de la Selva Camping; Valldaro Camping, in Platja d’Aro; and Pirinenc Camping, in Campdevànol.
+Eight campsites in Costa Brava and in the Girona Pyrenees have been interested in participating in the new seal, four of which have already achieved it: Salatà Camping, in Roses; Àmfora Camping, in Sant Pere Pescador; Illa Mateua Camping, in l’Escala, and Valldaro Camping, in Platja d’Aro.

 The new seal accreditation has followed a validation process thanks to the collaboration between Girona’s Campsites Association and MIFAS.